MENASCI

 'nature'

-'Can a breakthrough in stem-cell research revolutionize feminism?
-Can a scientist apply the scientific method to her own life to find solutions to social problems?
 In Five Scarves, Jordanian molecular biologist Rana Dajani reveals with passion and cogency how she has explored those possibilities.
 She speaks to humanity’s capacity to overcome challenges — not least, improving the treatment of women and children.'

 Picture